What is it about Ireland that makes it so appealing and popular with holidaymakers and those who call it home? We asked around and tried to find out!

 Some people like to keep themselves to themselves and that’s fair enough, but there’s no getting away from the fact that when the chips are down, we Irish are pretty good at taking care of people.
-The vast majority are good and kind and dozens shared stories of how complete strangers helped; by carrying bags up the stairs, offering up seats on a train, putting a shout out on social media about lost property, intervening when someone was being verbally abused and generally being good citizens.
+The vast majority are good and kind and dozens shared stories of how complete strangers helped; by carrying bags up the stairs, offering up seats on a train, putting a shout-out on social media about lost property, intervening when someone was being verbally abused and generally being good citizens.

 Irish sense of community

-The sense of community is another point which newly-minted Irish citizens were keen to point out – having moved here from abroad, most felt very included by their new neighbors and colleagues and said their children were happily settled in school and had a good group of friends.
+The sense of community is another point that newly-minted Irish citizens were keen to point out – having moved here from abroad, most felt very included by their new neighbors and colleagues and said their children were happily settled in school and had a good group of friends.